Why would you want to go to Prizren, and who even knows where Kosovo is? The real question is: why wouldn’t you want to go?!Photos of Prizren

 There isn’t much of a choice for where to stay in Prizren on a budget.
 City Hostel is the only hostel in town.
 But don’t worry, it’s a wonderful hostel with really fun managers.
 The rooms are also cozy, with only 3-4 occupants each.
 Not a lot of bathrooms, but at least they are clean.
 Good storage and security in the rooms too.
 Just don’t listen to anything the managers say.
 They love to joke, and will even tell you that Prizren has the second best nightlife in Europe.
 That was a laugh.
 But they will give you free drinks and shots, and lots of them.
 In fact, they’re not happy unless you’re fully drunk by the time you slink off to bed.
 So they probably weren’t too happy with me…

 Despite the lack of hostels, Prizren is a town almost entirely built on tourism.
-When it comes to finding restaurants, you’ll have a hard time finding any that don’t violate the rules of a local establishment, such as no one outside trying to drag you in, pictures of everything on the menu, etc. But at least they don’t charge tourist prices for their meals.
-A good meal will only cost you around €5 or less, and three large scoops of ice cream in a waffle cone is less than €1!
+When it comes to restaurants, you’ll have a hard time finding any that don’t violate the rules of an authentic local establishment, such as no one outside trying to drag you in, pictures of everything on the menu, etc. At least they don’t charge tourist prices for their meals.
+A good meal will only cost you around €5 or less, and three large scoops of ice cream in a waffle cone are less than €1!
 The hostel recommended that I eat at Besimi-Beska.
 I avoided it as a tourist trap when I first saw it, but later capitulated when I failed to find anything better in town.
 The sample meat platter was actually quite good, and enough food to last me for two meals.
-Followed up with a huge ice cream, I was quite happy.
+I followed up with a huge ice cream which made me quite happy.

 That night I went back up to the top of the fortress to get more shots of the town at sunset.
 Sunsets in the Balkans are amazing, and Prizren was no exception.
 The night became very interesting when I started talking with the only other person at the fortress enjoying the sunset.
 Her name was Asia, and it turned out that not only was she also staying in the hostel, but she was checked into the same room as I was.
 We were also on the same bus the next morning to Skopje, Macedonia.
 Small world.
 The best part of the night was walking back down from the fortress and seeing a bunch of fireflies!
 The first time in my life I saw them, and her too.